Dhumez-Sebastien/Markdown/README.markdown

     `make test`

+To run only tests that match a regex pattern, do

+    `PATT=Orig make test`

 Note that not all tests currently pass.
 Setting the environment variable `TIDY=1` will run the expected and actual output through tidy before comparing them.
 You can run this test suite on another